An Introduction to Software Licensing

 How Does Software Licensing Work?

-Numerous types of licensing models are available to unlock software for users, varying from simple perpetual licenses and floating licenses to more advanced models such as metered licensing.
+Numerous types of software licensing models are available to unlock software for users, varying from simple perpetual licenses and floating licenses to more advanced models such as metered licensing.
 A perpetual license is a permanent key, which allows indefinite access – usually to a named-user.
 A floating license is a shared key or set of keys that a group of users take it in turns to use.
 A metered license is a key that can be used for a specific number of hours and once the allocated time has been used, the software stops running.

 For a full guide on all license models, click here.